-Roofing including roof space Repair category 2 Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof coverings.
+Roofing including roof space Repair category 2 Notes The roof coverings are of the original nature with signs of weathering noted to areas.
+Staining noted to sections of the sarking board within the loft space.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat bitumen felt roof covering over the dormer projections has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.